xieyezi/kemese/README.md

 ## Feature

-Auto generate `CHANGELOG.md` file in root lib.
+auto generate `CHANGELOG.md` file in root lib.

 ## Use